 February 5, The guided-missile destroyer recently entered the BAE Systems Norfolk Ship Repair facility for a two-month Selected Restricted Availability (SRA).

-July 7, The "Fighting Freddy" departed Naval Station Mayport after a four-day port call to celebrate the U.S. Independence Day.
-Returned home on July 14 after a three-week underway period.
+July 7, The "Fighting Freddy" departed Naval Station Mayport after a four-day port call to celebrate the U.S. Independence Day; Returned home after a three-week underway on July 14.

 August 14, Cmdr.
 Lynn Acheson relieved Cmdr.
 Brian Fort as CO of the Gonzalez during a change-of-command ceremony at Norfolk.

 June 5, 2010 USS Gonzalez departed homeport for a scheduled deployment in the U.S. 5th and 6th Fleet Areas of Responsibility.

 November 29, The guided-missile destroyer pulled into Batumi for a joint training exercise with the Georgian Coast Guard.